Belize Basketball Federation

-The Belize Basketball Federation (BBF) is the governing body for basketball in Belize and a recognized member of FIBA.
-The BBF functions as a nonprofit organization that officially represents Belize in the sport of basketball.
-It consists of nine districts and school associations across Belize and manages all national teams.
+The Belize Basketball Federation (BBF) is the governing body for basketball in Belize and is a member of FIBA.
+The BBF is a nonprofit organization that officially represents Belize in the sport of basketball.
+It consists of nine district and school associations across Belize and manages all national teams.
 The league is affiliated with the Belize Olympic and Commonwealth Games Association and the National Sports Council of Belize.